-A hospital lien can vary depending on the state where it is imposed.
-It is important to understand how hospital liens work and what due process rights one may have.
-When an individual is involved in an accident and is injured, allegedly caused by another, this is sometimes called “third party liability or ‘TPL.’
-EMTALA prohibits hospitals from refusing to provide care on the condition of insurance.
-Instead, hospitals must treat and stabilize any patient admitted to its emergency room.
-In a personal injury case where an injured patient has health insurance, one might presume it might be easy to determine the medical charges and the net value of the medical care based on the amount paid by the health insurance, adding in any out-of-pocket costs paid by the plaintiff.
-However, there are two other factors to consider.
+The amount of a hospital lien and how it gets paid or resolved differs based on State Standards.
+It is essential to understand State-level rules and statutes about how hospital liens work.
+Each Standard may have different due process rights.
+When an individual is involved in a personal injury, allegedly caused by another (sometimes referred to as alleged ‘tort-feasor’), this is called “third party liability or ‘TPL.’
+EMTALA requires that hospitals treat and stabilize patients without considering whether the patient has insurance.
+In a personal injury case where a patient has health insurance, one might presume that is is easy to determine the value of the medical care based on the amount paid by the health insurance, adding in any out-of-pocket costs paid by the plaintiff.
+This is not true.
+There are two other Standards:

 Collateral Source Rule and Hospital Lien

 - insurance as a collateral source of valuation: If the patient has insurance, collateral source rules in many states stipulate that the only admissible amount in litigation is the amount charged.
 In some states, if any portion of the medical bills has already be paid by insurance, that amount may be considered, but only for bills that have been paid.